hollowverse-archive/hollowverse/secrets/README.md

 # Encrypted Secrets

 This folder contains secrets (private keys, JWT tokens, secret URLs) used for authenticating to various services used by Hollowverse.
-This files should be decrypted on the CI before deploying the project to Google Cloud Platform.
-The encryption key is stored in Travis secure environment variables.
+These files should be decrypted on the CI before deploying the project to Google Cloud Platform.
+The encryption key components for each file are stored as secure environment variables in Travis settings.

 ## `gcloud.travis.json.enc`
 Key for Google Cloud Platform service account created for deployment tasks, used in Travis to authenticate `gcloud` in order to deploy the project to App Engine.